Mastercard/terraform-provider-restapi/README.md

 - `path` (string, required): The API path on top of the base URL set in the provider that represents objects of this type on the API server.
 - `search_key` (string, required): When reading search results from the API, this key is used to identify the specific record to read.
 This should be a unique record such as 'name'.
 - `search_value` (string, required): The value of 'search_key' will be compared to this value to determine if the correct object was found.
 Example: if 'search_key' is 'name' and 'search_value' is 'foo', the record in the array returned by the API with name=foo will be used.
 - `results_key` (string, required): When issuing a GET to the path, this JSON key is used to locate the results array.
 The format is 'field/field/field'.
 Example: 'results/values'.
-If omitted, it is assumed the results coming back are to be used exactly as-is.
+If omitted, it is assumed the results coming back are already an array and are to be used exactly as-is
+- `id_attribute` (string, optional): Defaults to `id_attribute` set on the provider.
+Allows per-resource override of `id_attribute` (see `id_attribute` provider config documentation).
 - `debug` (boolean, optional): Whether to emit verbose debug output while working with the API object on the server.
 This can be gathered by setting `TF_LOG=1` environment variable.

 This provider also exports the following parameters: